FAQs

 Please see the Class Info page.

-The dances were popular from the 1930s, '40s and '50s to the early '60s, so most of the music will be from that era.
-Whether it is rock-n-roll, bouncy rhythm-n-blues, boogie-woogie, rockabilly, swing, jump blues, western swing, cajun, surf and doo-wop to hillbilly bop.
-We like to call it ROCKIN' as long as it's got you itchin' to dance!
+The dances were popular in the 1940s '50s '60s and even '70s, so most of the music will be from that era.
+Whether it is rock-n-roll, bouncy rhythm-n-blues, boogie-woogie, rockabilly, swing, jump blues, western swing, cajun, surf, doo-wop, hillbilly bop, northern soul, etc... as long as it's got you itchin' to dance!

 Guaranteed that we'll have you up and cutting a rug in no time, even if you've got two left feet and never thought you had rhythm!

 The jive/jitterbug is sometimes referred to as swing or rock-n-roll as they are danced to this music.
-That's the simplest way of putting it.
 For example, Jerry Lee Lewis, Big Mama Thornton, The Five Keys, Ronnie Dawson, Bill Haley, Tennessee Ernie Ford, Big Joe Turner, Wanda Jackson, Wynonie Harris, Louis Jordan, Janis Martin, Elvis Presley, Little Richard, Cab Calloway, etc. But jive might not still enjoy such popularity if a whole new generation of bands and DJs didn't keep it alive, so you'll also hear new rockin' tunes from Los Straitjackets to Big Sandy, from Sophia Wolff & the Cubs to the Crazy Rhythm Daddies, as featured on our jive DVD/video.
+Same goes for our '60s classes where you'll hear everything from Al Wilson to Joanie Sommers.
 Need some musical inspiration while learning to dance?
 Click here!

 Do I need a partner?